-A distinguished group of academics have joined the Board of Advisors to help launch the Institute.
-Board members will help the Institute by identifying topics where the Federal Reserve System can make a significant contribution and by recruiting Visiting Scholars.
-In the future, the Board’s support will grow and adjust according to the needs of the Institute and the direction of developing scholarship.
+A distinguished group of academics has joined the Board of Advisors.
+Board members help the Institute by identifying topics where the Federal Reserve System can make a significant contribution and by recruiting Visiting Scholars.
+The Board’s support will grow and adjust according to the needs of the Institute and the direction of developing scholarship.

 David Autor is a professor and associate department head of the Massachusetts Institute of Technology Department of Economics.
 He is also the director of the School Effectiveness and Inequality Initiative, a research program based in the MIT Department of Economics.
 SEII focuses on the economics of education and the connections between human capital and the American income distribution.
 Autor is a faculty research associate of the National Bureau of Economic Research and editor in chief of the Journal of Economic Perspectives, and has served on the board of editors at the American Economic Journal: Applied Economics and the Journal of Labor Economics.

-Raj Chetty is a professor of economics at Stanford University.
+Raj Chetty is the William A. Ackman Professor of Economics at Harvard University.
 Chetty's research combines empirical evidence and economic theory to help design more effective government policies.
 His work on tax policy, unemployment insurance, and education has been widely cited in media outlets and congressional testimony.
 His current research focuses on equality of opportunity: How can we give children from disadvantaged backgrounds better chances of succeeding?
 Chetty is a recipient of a MacArthur "Genius" Fellowship and the John Bates Clark medal, given by the American Economic Association to the best American economist under age 40.

 Janet Currie is the Henry Putnam Professor of Economics and Public Affairs at Princeton University and the co-director of Princeton's Center for Health and Wellbeing.
 She also co-directs the Program on Families and Children at the National Bureau of Economic Research.
 She is on the board of reviewing editors of Science and has served as the editor of the Journal of Economic Literature and on the editorial board of the Quarterly Journal of Economics.
 Her research focuses on health and wellbeing, especially of children.
 She has written about early intervention programs, programs to expand health insurance and improve health care, public housing, and food and nutrition programs.
 Her current research focuses on socioeconomic differences in health and access to health care, environmental threats to health, and mental health.